-LONDON – A U.S. study has predicted that Britain will easily beat its goal of winning at least 48 medals including 25 golds at the London Olympics.
+A U.S. study is predicting that Britain will easily beat its goal of winning at least 48 medals including 25 golds at the London Olympics.

-The Tuck School of Business at Dartmouth released a study Monday which calculated that competing on home turf could be worth an additional 15 medals for the British team over the 47 it won at the 2008 Beijing Olympics.
+The Tuck School of Business at Dartmouth released a study Monday that calculates competing on home turf will be worth an additional 15 medals for the British team, over the 47 it won at the 2008 Beijing Olympics.

-The study's predictions of a possible 62 British medals — giving the host nation the fourth-highest overall medal prediction — are in line with bets being offered by London's usually savvy bookmakers.
+The study's predictions of a possible 62 British medals are in line with bets being offered in London.

-The Tuck study predicts the U.S. will top the medals table with 103 at the London Olympics, followed by China with 94 and Russia with 67 — all fewer than those nations produced in Beijing.
+Tuck predicts the U.S. will top the table with 103 medals, followed by China with 94 and Russia with 67 -- all fewer than those nations produced in Beijing.